Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Statement and main ideas

 This subsection suggests a conjectural description of the $H_{I,W}$, which justifies {\it a posteriori} the definition of the excursion operators given in \eqref{excursion-def-intro1}.
 Of course this conjectural description of the $H_{I,W}$ will never appear in the arguments and this subsection will be used nowhere in the rest of the article.

-We conjecture that there exists a finite set $\Sigma$ (depending on $N$) of semisimple Langlands parameters (well defined up to conjugation ), and that, increasing $E$ if necessary, we have for each $\sigma\in \Sigma$ a $E$-linear representation $A_{\sigma}$ of the centralizer $S_{\sigma}$ of the image of $\sigma$ in $\wh G$ (trivial on $Z(\wh G)$), in such a way that for every $I$ and $W$ where $W_{\sigma^{I}}$ denotes the representation of $\on{Gal}(\ov F/F)^{I}$ obtained by composition of the representation $W$ with the morphism $\sigma^{I}: \on{Gal}(\ov F/F)^{I} \to (\wh G(E))^{I}$.
+We conjecture that there exists a finite set $\Sigma$ (depending on $N$) of semisimple Langlands parameters (well defined up to conjugation ), and that, increasing $E$ if necessary, we have for each $\sigma\in \Sigma$ a $E$-linear representation $A_{\sigma}$ of the centralizer $S_{\sigma}$ of the image of $\sigma$ in $\wh G$ (trivial on $Z(\wh G)$), in such a way that for every $I$ and $W$ where $W_{\sigma^{I}}$ denotes the representation of $\pi_{1}(X\sm N, \ov\eta) ^{I}$ obtained by composition of the representation $W$ with the morphism $\sigma^{I}: \pi_{1}(X\sm N, \ov\eta) ^{I} \to (\wh G(E))^{I}$.
 Moreover $A_{\sigma}$ should be a module over $C_{c}(K_{N}\backslash G(\mb A)/K_{N},E)$, and \eqref{intro-dec-I-W} should be an isomorphism of $C_{c}(K_{N}\backslash G(\mb A)/K_{N},E)$-modules.
 In the particular case where $I= \emptyset$ and $W=1$, \eqref{intro-dec-I-W} should be the decomposition \eqref{dec-emptyset-1-sigma} and one should have $ \mf H_{\sigma}=(A_{\sigma})^{S_{\sigma}}$.

-There conjectures are well known by experts, by extrapolation of the conjectures of \cite{kottwitz3} on the multiplicities in the cohomology of Shimura varieties.
+There conjectures are well known by experts, by extrapolation of the conjectures of \cite{kottwitz3} on the multiplicities in the cohomology of Shimura varieties, and thanks to the result of Cong Xue mentioned in \remref{rem-HIW-dim-finie}.
 In the case of $GL_{r}$ we expect that $\Sigma$ is the set of irreducible representations of dimension $r$ of $\pi_{1}(X\sm N, \ov\eta)$ and that for every $\sigma\in \Sigma$, $S_{\sigma}=\mathbb G_{m}=Z(\wh G)$ and $A_{\sigma}=(\pi_{\sigma})^{K_{N}}$ where $\pi_{\sigma}$ is the cuspidal automorphic representation corresponding to $\sigma$ (see \cite{laurent-inventiones} and the conjecture 2.35 of \cite{var}).
 In general if $\sigma$ is associated to an elliptic Arthur parameter $\psi$ (as in subsection \ref{para-param-Arthur} below), $A_{\sigma}$ should be induced from a finite dimensional representation of the subgroup of $S_{\sigma}$ generated by the centralizer of $\psi$ and the diagonal $\mathbb{G}_{m}\subset SL_{2}$ (because we consider only the cohomology in degree $0$).

 We conjecture moreover that \eqref{intro-dec-I-W} is functorial in $W$ and that for every map $\zeta:I\to J$ it intertwines $\chi_{\zeta}$ with